Daviesss/davie-ridescan-integration/README.md

 - Calls the inference endpoint and polls until a risk score is returned
 - Publishes the risk score to `/ridescan/risk_score` (Float32)
 - If `risk_score >= risk_threshold`, publishes `True` to `/ridescan/safety_stop` (Bool)
-- Fires an SMS alert via Africa's Talking on both safety stop and recovery events
+- Fires an SMS alert via Twilio on both safety stop and recovery events
-- Handles 502 gateway errors gracefully..... verifies whether the file actually landed on the server before treating the upload as a genuine failure
+- Handles 502 gateway errors gracefully — verifies whether the file actually landed on the server before treating the upload as a genuine failure
 - Guards against overlapping batch cycles with a `_processing` flag